google/syzkaller/README.md

  - `vmlinux`: Location of the `vmlinux` file that corresponds to the kernel being tested.
  - `type`: Type of virtual machine to use, e.g. `qemu`.
  - `count`: Number of VMs to run in parallel.
+ - `procs`: Number of parallel test processes in each VM (4 or 8 would be a reasonable number).
  - `port`: Port that the manager process listens on for communications from the fuzzer processes running in the VMs.
+ - `leak`: Detect memory leaks with kmemleak (very slow).
  - `params`: A JSON object containing VM configuation, specific to the particular `type` of VM.
 For `qemu` VMs, this configuration includes:
       - `kernel`: Location of the `bzImage` file for the kernel to be tested; this is passed as the